microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/51.teams-messaging-extensions-action/README.md

 - Click the ```Install``` button
 - Click ```Add``` button

-#### * Note: Submitting survey results from within a Group Chat context will not function as expected.
-Only users who have the Messaging Extension installed within that group will be allowed to submit responses.
-Microsoft is aware of this bug, and a fix will be released soon.

 ### Interacting with the Messaging Extension

-1. Selecting the **Create Survey** command from the Compose Box command list.
-The survey parameters dialog will be displayed and can be submitted.
+1. Selecting the **Create Card** command from the Compose Box command list.
+The parameters dialog will be displayed and can be submitted to initiate the card creation within the Messaging Extension code.

 or